The direction away from the valve face along the mantle.

 Convex, rounded, protuberant; exceeding a semi-circle but less than a circle.

 A small rounded projection of silica on the outer surface of the valve.

 The internal, distal termination of the raphe in the shape of a pair of lips or a rolled tongue.
 The helictoglossa occurs in many raphid diatoms.
 If present, it can be distinguished in the light microscope in valve view by optical dissection (focusing through many narrow, optical planes).
 It may also be visible in girdle view as a thickened lip of silica.
 Plural form is helictoglossae.
 From Greek for rolled tongue.

 A valve with poles, or apices, of the apical axis having different shapes.
 Heteropolar valves are asymmetrical to the transapical axis.
 Example genera include Gomphoneis and Gomphonema.

 Frustules in which one valve differs from the other morphologically.
 Frustules may be heterovalvar in their valve ornamentation or their raphe system.
-The term is often applied to the monoraphid diatoms, in which one valve has a normal raphe valve and the other has a rapheless valve.
+The term is often applied to the monoraphid diatoms, in which one valve has a normal raphe and the other is rapheless.

 For diatoms, many authors designate an individual frustule or valve on a slide as the type specimen.
 They do this by imaging this specimen and circling it with a diamond objective marker, or marking its coordinates with a device such as an England Finder.
 While the ICN allows the whole slide containing the type specimen to be designated as the holotype, diatomists tend to avoid this practice in order to minimize later misinterpretation of the intent of the author.